matthiaskoenig/parameter-variability/README.md

-# Baysian models for ODE models in SBML
+# Bayesian models for ODE models in SBML

 This project implements Bayesian models using [PyMC](https://www.pymc.io) on top of ODE-based models encoded in the [Systems Biology Markup Language](https://sbml.org/) (SBML).